FriendsOfREDAXO/cke5/README.md

 - WYSIWYG-Editor
 - Profile configurator with drag and drop support, profiles can be simply clicked together
-- Image upload into the media pool via drag & drop into the text field
 - Own fonts can be integrated and managed
 - Image upload category per profile adjustable
 - Media manager type adjustable per profile
-- Linking images
+- Extra options allow you to customize the editor
+- The expert mode allows you to develop profiles in source code
 - Placeholders for all backend languages

-- Special char selection
-- Pasting raw text
+**Custom REDAXO Link-Widget**

 - Linkmap-Support
-- Linking of YForm-Datasets
+- YForm-Datasets
+- Tel: and Mailto: links
+- Medialinks
-- Define your own link decorator
+- Custom link decorators possible

-- Mediapool-Support
+**Editor Features**

+- All free vendor plugins integrated
+- only supported formats will be pasted
-- MBlock-Support
+- plaintext pasting
 - Transformations allow converting of e.g. shortcuts to speacial chars from (c) to ©
-- Extra options allow you to customize the editor
-- The expert mode allows you to develop profiles in source code and much more…
+- Special char selector
+- Image upload into the media pool via drag & drop into the text field

 ## Demo